Ordinary World (novel)

 Ordinary World (平凡的世界) is a novel by Chinese author Lu Yao.
 It consists of three volumes with a total of 1.1 million Chinese characters.
-In 1991, it won the Mao Dun Literature Prize and was honored with the title "a bright pearl of the Mao Dun Literature Prize crown".
+In 1991, it won the Mao Dun Literature Prize.

 Plot

 Volume 1

 Written between 1982 and 1986, the narrative takes place between 1975 and 1978.

 The story begins in the autumn of 1975, a year before the end of the Cultural Revolution, in Shaanxi province in China (the author's hometown).
 Shaoping Sun, an ordinary teenager from a village located on the Loess Plateau in northern Shaanxi, northwestern China, goes to the county of YuanXi to attend high school.
 His humble descent makes him shy and diffident.
 He falls in love with his classmate Hongmei Hao, a girl of upper-class descent.
 This is seen as problematic during the Cultural Revolution.
 Their relationship is revealed by their classmate Yuying Hou, and the abashed Hao has no choice but to end the liaison.
 She then quickly begins another relationship with her monitor, Yangmin Gu, a young man whose family is relatively better off than Sun's.
 After Sun's graduation from, he goes back home and becomes a teacher at the local village school and makes friends with Xiaoxia Tian, daughter of Fujun Tian, the vice president of the county's revolutionary committee.

 Sun's elder brother, Shao'an, who has been working in the field after his graduation from primary school, falls in love with his childhood friend Runye Tian, daughter of Fujun's brother, Futang, who disdains this relationship.
 Shao'an's aunt arranges for him to meet Xiulian, the daughter of one of her very distant cousins.
 The two quickly start seeing each other and go back to Shao'an's native village to prepare for a wedding.
 Runye then obeys her father and marries Xiangqian Li.